 Mrs. Tapati Mondal, Associate Director - HR, Ernst & Young India, termed the initiative as a great opportunity for building networks; not only for HR aspirants and enthusiasts, but also for the representatives of the organizations.
 She said, "This conference has really been an eye-opener to me in a sense that it brought to light many important aspects of HR discipline.
 The panel that I was a part of connected really well with the audience and I think it opened up a networking opportunity for me as well.
 I really enjoyed being here as a part of this discussion and look forward to participate in Jain (Deemed-to-be University) 's further initiatives."

 The fourth and the final panel discussion focused on company's learning offerings.
 The discussion stressed how advances in technology, shifts in demographics, and the constant competitive necessity to upgrade workforce skills have disrupted corporate learning.
 All panelists alike held up the fact that organizations have to create innovative platforms that turn employee learning and development into a self-driven pursuit.
 The discussion also brought to notice a range of avenues that can be utilized by organizations to drive employee-centric learning.

 The participants hailed the initiative as a great platform to interact with industry experts.
-One of the participants, Ashish, who is also an HR by profession, said, "It's a really amazing initiative taken by Jain University.
+One of the participants, Ashish, who is also an HR by profession, said, "It's a really amazing initiative taken by Jain (Deemed-to-be University).
 The speakers are all representatives of renowned organizations and their insights into current practices in this discipline has really been enlightening.
 I think we all participants have bagged many vital information and they will be really beneficial in bringing productivity in our works.
-There are more need of these kind of conferences and I appreciate Jain University for taking this initiative."
+There are more need of these kind of conferences and I appreciate Jain (Deemed-to-be University)for taking this initiative."